davecoffin/party/README.md

 `tns create party --ng`

-In that command, we are creating an app named party, and instruction the CLI to use the angular template.
+In that command, we are creating an app named party, and instructing the CLI to use the angular template.
 Once thats created, we can run the app right away by opening up an iOS simulator and typing

 `tns run ios`

 That will open up our new native application in the iOS simulator.
 The basic template includes a main view with a ListView listing some soccer players.
 It also includes a detail view so you can get an example of routing to new views in NativeScript/Angular.
-NativeScript provides a bunch of useful templates, and also provide a GUI for their CLI called NativeScript Sidekick.
+NativeScript provides a bunch of useful templates, and also provides a GUI for their CLI called <a href="https://www.nativescript.org/nativescript-sidekick">NativeScript Sidekick</a>.
 I typically just use the CLI, but the GUI is good for browsing available templates for projects.

 This app we are making is very simple so we won’t need any fancy templates.
-What I want to do with this app is brighten up your day with some music and confetti, and then add a little surprise.
+What I want to do with this app is brighten up your day with a little party on your phone.

 # Layouts
 NativeScript provides a few different layouts to get started organizing your app.
-You can learn about all of them here.
-For this app, we are going to use GridLayout.
-GridLayout is great because it will adapt to the size of the device so your app will work the same on an iPad Pro or some tiny Android device.
-For this app we aren’t going to use an ActionBar, so we can remove the ActionBar from items.component, change the StackLayout over to a GridLayout and remove the list of soccer players, and lets add a Label so we can be sure we are seeing things correctly.
-Our item.component.html file looks like this:
+You can learn about all of them <a href="https://docs.nativescript.org/ui/layouts/layout-containers">here</a>.
+For this app, we are going to use `GridLayout`. `GridLayout` is great because it will adapt to the size of the device so your app will work the same on an iPad Pro or some tiny Android device.
+For this app we aren’t going to use an `ActionBar`, so we can remove the `ActionBar` from `items.component.html`, change the `StackLayout` over to a `GridLayout` and remove the list of soccer players, and lets add a Label so we can be sure we are seeing things correctly.
+Now our `items.component.html` file looks like this:

 ```